Wikipedia logo: Physical recreations

-In 2009, the Wikimedia Foundation had put a 3D printed signage depicting a life-size half of the Wikipedia globe, in its headquarters in San Francisco, California, United States.
-It was a made by Because We Can build and design firm based in Oakland, California.
+In 2009, the Wikimedia Foundation put a 3D printed sign depicting half of the Wikipedia globe in its headquarters in San Francisco, California, United States.
+It was made by Because We Can, a design firm based in Oakland, California.
+It is based on the redesigned logo.

 On 22 October 2014, in the town of Słubice, Poland, was unveiled the Wikipedia Monument, a statue by sculptor Mihran Hakobyan honoring Wikipedia contributors.
 The monument depicts four nude figures holding aloft a globe based on the Wikipedia logo, reaching over 2 m up, made out of the fiber and resin.
 It is the world's first monument to the online encyclopedia.

 On 29 September 2017, the sculpture of the logo of Wikipedia was submerged to the bottom of Lake Sevan in Armenia, to form an artificial reef.
 It was done thanks to the joint efforts of the Wikimedia Armenia community and ArmDiving divers' club.
 The 2 metre-wide and 2 metre-high (2 by) sculpture (the largest depiction of Wikipedia logo in the world) was made in Armenia for the annual meeting of the Central and Eastern Europe Wikimedia affiliates, Wikimedia CEE Meeting that the country hosted in August 2016 in Dilijan.

-Trademark
+Trademark and copyright

 The 2010 logo is registered with the Madrid system under registration numbers 1221024, 1221826, and 1238122.

 In the United States, the 2003 and 2010 logos are registered trademarks under registration numbers 3594356 and 4710546, respectively.

 The 2003 and 2010 logos are registered as a Community Trade Mark of the European Union by the Wikimedia Foundation.
 The 2003 logo bears a filing date of 31 January 2008 and a registration date of 20 January 2009.
 The 2010 logo bears a filing date of 28 March 2014 and a registration date of 22 August 2014.